 LDAP is not commonly used with switches and adding accounts locally is cumbersome, Cumulus Linux includes a mapping capability with the

-Mapping is done using two NSS (Name Service Switch) plugins, one for account name, and one for UID lookup.
-These accounts are configured automatically in
+Mapping uses two NSS (Name Service Switch) plugins, one for account name, and one for UID lookup.
+The installation process configures these accounts automatically in the

 nss_mapuser (8) man page for the full description of this plugin.